gmallard/stomp-demo/README.txt

 # * Terminal 1: Observe output
 # * Terminal 2: ruby queue-eof/queue_put.rb TRUE
 # * Terminal 1: Observe output
 #
+# Note: when TRUE is passed to the message putter, it _must_ be the first
+# command line parameter passed.
+Any command line parameter overrides
+# should be coded later.
+#
 # Alternate run method:
 #